-The New Zealand Great Walk Adventure - Fitness Guide
+The New Zealand Great Walk Adventure - Activity Level Guide

 How fit do you need to be for The New Zealand Great Walk Adventure?

-Most of the people that join our small group guided tours have questions about how fit they need to be.
-As long as you enjoy being active in the outdoors, you will enjoy yourself on this trip.
-The New Zealand Great Walk Adventure is designed for active people that enjoy a touch of luxury so if you are comfortable walking with a small pack for the day, with regular breaks, then you'll happily tackle the Great Walks on this tour.
+Most of the people that join our small group guided tours have questions about how fit they need to be and the answer is that as long as you enjoy being active in the outdoors you will enjoy yourself on this trip.

 Day 1: Routeburn Track hiking

 Today we will get the tour off to a great start with a hike on the first of our four Great Walks, the Routeburn Track.
 We will wind our way through the beech forest of Mt Aspiring National Park, climbing gradually uphill until reaching Routeburn Flats.
 Here we break out of the forest and the valley opens up to reveal impressive mountain vistas, making it the perfect spot for lunch.
 Those who feel like an extra challenge can continue on to Routeburn Falls, where you will be rewarded for your effort with stunning views back down over the valley.
 Whether you choose to soak in the views at the Flats or stretch your legs up to the Falls, you can’t go wrong!